 One of the more successful groups was led by a young man who had been born into a local royal family in what today is India's state of Bihar.
 He had a religiosity that earned him the title The Great Souled One — the Mahavira.
 He is said to have appealed to people who wanted religion without vague and complex metaphysical speculation.
-He rejected the idea of everything connected into oneness, and he opposed Hinduism animal sacrifices.
-He was popular among women and the urban middle class in northeastern India.
+He rejected the idea of everything connected into oneness, and he opposed Hinduism's animal sacrifices.
+He was popular among women and the urban middle classes in northeastern India.
 Legend describes his following at the time of his death at 359,000 women and 159,000 men, including full-time devotees numbering 36,000 nuns and 14,000 monks.

 After his death his followers held to the view that plants and insects, as well as animals, had consciousness.
 The Mahariva's movement had become the greatest in pro-life advocacy.
 Jain followers took an oath never to intentionally destroy a living thing.
 (This was before an awareness of micro-organisms.)
 The most devout Jain monks went so far as to sweep the path in front of them to avoid crushing insects.
 Meanwhile, lay people were content not to intentionally kill anything.

-When Siddhartha died in 483 BCE, at the age of eighty, according to legend a council of five hundred monks met at the city of Rajagriha concerned about preserving Siddhartha's movement.
+When Siddhartha is said to have died, in 483 BCE at the age of eighty, legend has it that a council of five hundred monks met at the city of Rajagriha concerned about preserving Siddhartha's movement.
 The monks had reason to worry.
-Movements could weaken themselves with division, eventually to fade away.
-Attempts were made by the Buddhist monks to harden orthodoxies, and soon splits occurred over a variety of issues, some as petty as whether one should drink buttermilk after dinner.
-Some older followers wanted to limit membership in the movement to the more fervent of followers — the monks and nuns – while others wanted the movement to include those not ready to withdraw from the normal routines of life.
-It was a kind of split – between purists and inclusionists – that would occur in other movements.
+Movements could easily weaken themselves with division and eventually to fade away.
+Attempts were made by the monks to harden the movement's orthodoxies, and soon splits occurred over a variety of issues, some as petty as whether one should drink buttermilk after dinner.
+Some older followers wanted to limit the movement's membership to the most fervent of followers — the monks and nuns – while others wanted the movement to include those not ready to withdraw from the normal routines of life.
+It was another split between purists and inclusionists.

-Copyright © 2016 by Frank E. Smitha.
+Copyright © 2017 by Frank E. Smitha.
 All rights reserved.